 Students who file the FAFSA

-by December 1 for 2020-21 or December 20 for 2021-22, indicate on the FAFSA that they are interested in receiving Work-Study funds, and demonstrate financial need through their FAFSA may be eligible for the College Work-Study program.
+by the priority aid deadline set by Iowa State, indicate on the FAFSA that they are interested in receiving Work-Study funds, and demonstrate financial need through their FAFSA may be eligible for the Work-Study program.

 - College Work-Study (CWS) subsidizes some student jobs with federal and institutional funds